 Patients often experience foot abnormalities such as pes cavus (high arches), pes planus (flat feet), or curled toes (hammer toes).
 These symptoms may cause difficulties in walking and increase the risk of ankle damage.

 Weakness in the hands may make writing and fastening buttons challenging.
 Although rare, patients may experience loss of vision or progressive hearing loss.

 CMTX may also affect the central nervous system (brain and spinal cord), leading to mild but chronic abnormalities, such as difficulties with clear speech and an imbalanced gait, or a more severe and sudden form associated with breathing problems and altered consciousness.
 These sudden complications can last weeks and can be associated with fever, head trauma, minor infections, or acclimatization after being at a high altitude.

 Six different subtypes of CMTX, each believed associated with a different mutated gene, have been described.

-CMTX is caused by mutations in the GJB1 gene located on the X-chromosome, which encodes for a protein called connexin-32 (also known as gap junction beta 1).
-This protein forms channels or gap junctions between cells, thereby promoting cell-to-cell communication by allowing the transport of molecules between the cells.
+CMTX1 is caused by mutations in the GJB1 gene located on the X chromosome, which codes for a protein called connexin-32 (also known as gap junction beta 1).
+CMTX1 is the second most common type of CMT, affecting about 10%–16% of all cases.

-Note: Charcot-Marie-Tooth News is strictly a news and information website about the disease.
+Charcot-Marie-Tooth News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.